JanuaryDeveloper/Emerald-County/README.md

 # Rules

-Here is a boutline of what rules should be followed throuought the entire game.
+Here is an outline of what rules should be followed throuought the entire game.
 Failure to do so may result in a ban, dependant on the staff member's descision.
+These are Roblox rules that should be followed no matter the situation.
+Failure to comply with **ROBLOX** rules may result in a ban, no matter the staff member's descision.
  - Roblox rules
  At Roblox, we’re building the metaverse: a space for people to adventure, experience, and explore.
 We’re a global community on this journey together, and we want to ensure everyone feels welcome and safe and is treated with kindness and respect.
 That’s why we’ve created these Community Standards: to outline how we expect our users to behave, and to be clear up front about what is and isn’t allowed on Roblox.